Sustainable Energy in Japan, Early Fall

 Information for Applicants

-Pre-requisites: Applicants must be currently enrolled UW students with a minimum GPA of 2.75, who have completed a course in engineering thermodynamics (B ME 331 or its equivalent), physical chemistry (B CHEM 401 or its equivalent), or thermal physics (B PHYS 224 or its equivalent), with a minimum grade of 2.0.
+Pre-requisites: Applicants must be currently enrolled UW students with a minimum GPA of 2.75, who have completed a course in engineering thermodynamics (B ME 331 or its equivalent) with a minimum grade of 2.0.
+While applications from all three UW campuses are welcome, priority will be given to UW Bothell students in the Mechanical Engineering program.

 Students should be prepared for an intensive interdisciplinary experience ranging across engineering, economics, politics as they pertain to energy and energy policy, and Japanese culture.
 Program participants should expect a moderate level of physical activity, especially walking and bicycling, while in Japan.
 Knowledge of Japanese is not required.

-Application Process: The online application requires a resume, unofficial transcript and a personal statement describing your interest and qualifications for the program.
+The online application asks for a resume, unofficial transcript and a personal statement describing your interest and qualifications for the program.
 The essay should demonstrate a commitment to learning across disciplines, curiosity about different cultures, and interest in conversing with peers here and in Japan about our collective energy future.